Jtfinlay/clippy-teams/README.md

 Stories experience for Teams Enterprise

-Fairly generic implementation that can be ported to other applications.
+Works off a fairly generic implementation that can be ported to other applications.
 Switch out the Teams & AAD usage for other auth mechanisms.

 ## Get Started